AmbiML/sparrow-cantrip-full/docs/ArchitectureDependencies.md

 between applications and the SDKRuntime.
 Rather than provide a (potentially) stale explanation of how this works, consult the code.

+### build/platforms

+The build system has platform-specific information in the *build/platforms* directory; e.g. `build/platform/rpi3`.
+Most .mk files overide or augment default settings.
+The `cantrip.mk` file must fill-in `CONFIG_PLATFORM` with the identifier used by the seL4 kernel for the target platform.

+The `cantrip_builtins.mk` file specifies which applications are included in the builtins bundle embedded in a bootable image.
+The bundle can include both binary applications and command ("repl") scripts.
+For platforms without a UART driver it is useful to include an `autostart.repl` file that runs applications to sanity-check system operation.

+### apps/system/platforms

+The build process leverages CAmkES to setup system services.
+The per-platform CAmkES build glue is in `apps/system/platforms` with the target platform name coming from the seL4 kernel.
+For example, the top-level "rpi3" platform is setup to build a 64-bit system which seL4 converts to "bcm2387"; so the CAmkES build glue is located in `apps/system/platforms/bcm2387`.

+Each platform must have at least a *system.camkes* file to configure the CAmkES assembly.
+Platform-specific components are specified with a `CMakeLists.txt` file and any configuration overrides can be specified in an `easy-settings.cmake` file.

 ### [Next Section: Target Platform dependencies](PlatformDependencies.md)